Big picture - Why invest in Anglo Pacific Group plc

 The royalty rate to which the Group is presently entitled is prescribed by the Queensland Mineral Resources Regulations.
 These regulations currently stipulate that the basis of calculation is a three-tiered fixed percentage of the invoiced value of the coal as follows: 7% of value up to and including A$100; 12.5% of the value over A$100 and up to and including A$150; and 15% thereafter.

-Valuation The Kestrel royalty was independently valued at A$167.6m (£82.6m) and accounts for 42% of the Group’s total assets as at December 31, 2015 (2014: A$223.0m; £117.1m; 59%).
+Valuation The Kestrel royalty was independently valued at A$200m (£116.9m) and accounts for 46% of the Group’s total assets as at December 31, 2016 (2015: A$167.7m; £82.6m; 42%).
 The value of the land is calculated by reference to the discounted expected royalty income from mining activity, using a discount rate of 7%.The independent valuation has been undertaken by a Competent Person in accordance with the Valmin code (AusIMM, 2005), which provides guidelines for the preparation of independent expert valuation reports.
 The Group monitors the accuracy of this valuation by comparing the actual cash received to that forecasted.

-The fall in fair value is largely due to the decline on coking coal prices, partially offset by a weakening of the Australian dollar.
+The increase in fair value is largely due to the recovery in coking coal consensus prices, combined with the translation benefit following the weakening of the pound during H2 16.

 For more information, please click here